 “The proper war is just commencing,” he told the crowd of spectators outside the embassy.
 “The UK has said it will arrest me regardless.
 The US CIA Director (Mike) Pompeo and the US attorney general have said that I and other WikiLeaks staff have no … First Amendment rights, that my arrest and the arrest (of) my other staff is a priority.
 That is not acceptable.”

 Assange faces a warrant in Britain for failing to show up to court.
 The London police force has repeatedly assured journalists that if Assange ever attempts to leave the embassy he will be promptly arrested.
 Thus his claim that the “war” is just beginning.

-“We are going to step up our effort and already are stepping up our efforts on all leaks,” Sessionslast month of Assange’s possible arrest.
+“We are going to step up our effort and already are stepping up our efforts on all leaks,” Sessions people in jail.”last month of Assange’s possible arrest.
 “This is a matter that’s gone beyond anything I’m aware of…So yes, it is a priority.
-We’ve already begun to step up our efforts and whenever a case can be made, we will seek to put some people in jail.”
+We’ve already begun to step up our efforts and whenever a case can be made, we will seek to put some

 It’s unclear, however, if the U.S. has actually filed charges against Assange.
 Assange’s lawyer, Barry Pollack, last month accused the Justice Department of blocking information.

 “We’ve had no communication with the Department of Justice and they have not indicated to me that they have brought any charges against Mr. Assange,” Pollack said.